GLOBE International STEM Network (GISN) - GLOBE International STEM Network

 Why scientists participate in GLOBE

 - GLOBE is a science and education program that coordinates activities integrated into local and regional communities.
-The GLOBE community includes more than 121 countries, over 150 U.S. partners, and tens of thousands of trained teachers who, together with their students, gather quality scientific data about the environment.
+The GLOBE community includes 125 countries, over 150 U.S. partners, and tens of thousands of trained teachers who, together with their students, gather quality scientific data about the environment.

 - GLOBE students, ranging from elementary to undergraduate level, have contributed over 140 million measurements to the GLOBE database for over 23 years.
 These measurements, covering most Earth system science research areas, have been used in inquiry-based Earth science projects, and can be used to supplement standard research data.

 - GLOBE students can collect additional data related to your research, thereby expanding your observation network.
 GISN members can Propose a Field Campaign or Propose New Protocols, adding an unique opportunity to establish an international component to your research.

 - GLOBE students want to be a part of real-world, cutting-edge science that matters to them, their community, and scientists.
 GLOBE scientists and STEM mentors contribute to science education in a unique way by enhancing student interest in science and increasing scientific literacy.

 - STEM professionals can use GLOBE materials to improve their learning activities and to complement the outreach component from their research projects.
 (Some examples about how scientists use GLOBE in their researches could be found in peer review papers here: GLOBE Publications)

 In order to be a member of the GISN, you must be a STEM professional, reside and/or be employed in a GLOBE country, and meet one of the following criteria:

 - Hold a Master's or Ph.D. in a science, technology, engineering, or mathematics (STEM) field